merneo/arch-linux/wiki/01-PRE-INSTALLATION.md

 # Pre-Installation Steps

-**Purpose:** Prepare disk and filesystem before installing the system
+**Purpose:** Prepare disk and filesystem before installing the system.
+This phase ensures your storage is correctly configured and secured according to your needs.
+For a comprehensive overview of Arch Linux pre-installation, refer to the [ArchWiki Installation Guide#Pre-installation](https://wiki.archlinux.org/title/Installation_guide#Pre-installation).

 **When to use:** Only if your disk is not already partitioned and mounted at `/mnt`